dyamin/MEGA/README.md

-# MEGA: Memory Episode Gaze Anticipation
+# MEGA: Memory Episode Gaze Anticipation 👀

 ## Introduction
-Welcome to the repository for the paper "Seeing the future: anticipatory eye gaze as a marker of memory."
+Welcome to the repository for the paper "Seeing the Future: Anticipatory Eye Gaze as a Marker of Memory."
 This study introduces the MEGA (Memory Episode Gaze Anticipation) paradigm, which utilizes eye tracking to quantify memory retrieval without relying on verbal reports.
-By monitoring anticipatory gaze patterns, we can index memory traces for events, providing a novel "no-report" method for assessing episodic memory.
+By monitoring anticipatory gaze patterns, we can index event memory traces, providing a novel "no-report" method for assessing episodic memory.

 ## Getting Started